18 Top-Rated Attractions & Things to Do in Plymouth, MA

 Address: 75 Court Street, Plymouth, Massachusetts

-5 Burial Hill
+7. Burial Hill

 From Old Town Square, the center of town life in the early days (the two churches there are descended from parishes established by the Pilgrims), a path leads up onto Burial Hill.
 A monument marks the location of the original fort, built to protect the settlement, and many of the original settlers are buried here, including Governor William Bradford.

 Address: School Street, Plymouth, Massachusetts

-9 Plimoth Grist Mill
+8. Plimoth Grist Mill

-Also known as the Jenney Grist Mill, this is an authentic reproduction of the original mill built on this spot in 1636 to grind the grains grown by the settlers.
+Formerly known as the Jenney Grist Mill and now one of the Plimoth Patuxet Museums group, this is an authentic reproduction of the original mill built on this spot in 1636 to grind the grains grown by the settlers.
 The mill grinds corn today in the same way its predecessor did, its great 14-foot wheel powered by Town Brook.

 Address: 6 Spring Lane, Plymouth, Massachusetts

-10 Jabez Howland House
+11. Jabez Howland House

 The only remaining house in Plymouth where Pilgrims lived, the Howland House began about 1667 as a two-story, timber-framed house built by Jabez Howland.
 He was the son of John Howland and his wife, Elizabeth Tilley Howland, both of whom arrived on the Mayflower.
 The elder Howlands spent winters here with their son and his family.

 Address: 33 Sandwich Street, Plymouth, Massachusetts

-11 Sparrow House
+12. Sparrow House

 It would have been one of the grander homes of its time, with paneled walls and leaded glass windows.
 The house had additions over the years, but the old part remains intact and is open to visitors.
 The newer part of the house is a shop featuring fine American-made handcrafts.

 Address: 42 Summer Street, Plymouth Massachusetts

-12 Mayflower Society House
+14. Mayflower Society House